Yunus Ali

-Yunus Ali (يونس علي العنايتفوري, ইউনুস আলী; 1886–1951), also known as Khwaja Yunus Ali Enayetpuri according to his birthplace, was an Islamic Sufi saint.
+Yunus Ali (ইউনুস আলী; 1886–1952), also known as Khawaja Yunus Ali Enayetpuri according to his birthplace, was an Islamic Sufi saint.
 He was one of the most influential Sufis in Bangladesh in the 20th century.
 His followers numbered in the hundreds of thousands.
-A number of khanqahs are operated by his successors, including Bangladesh's largest Khanqahs and also the light still shinning from his chain in a Darbar Sharif called Ajadia Pak Darbar Sharif(আজাদীয়া পাক দরবার শরীফ) Sharif located in Sirajganj city.
+A number of khanqahs are operated by his successors, including Bangladesh's largest Khanqahs and also the Ajadia Pak Darbar Sharif (আজাদীয়া পাক দরবার শরীফ), located in Sirajganj city.

-Personal life
+Early life

-Born in 1886, he studied from the age of 17 for 18 years under Syed Wajid Ali in Calcutta.
+Yunus was born on the 11th of the month of Dhu al-Hijjah in 1303 AH, 21st Kartik in 1293 BS and 10th September 1886 AD in Gregorian calendar.
+His father was Shah Abdul Karim and his mother was Tahmina Begum.
+He was the eldest among two brothers and one sister.
+He studied from the age of 17 for 18 years under Syed Wazed Ali in Calcutta.
+He studied from the age of 17 for 18 years under Syed Wazed Ali in Calcutta.
 He is believed to have been descended from Sayyids from Baghdad, but the records were destroyed in a fire on Chaitra 26, 1330 (1924 AD).
-Khwaja died in 1952.

 Teachings

 Khwaja's teachings focused on Tajalli, divine illumination, and his followers numbered in the hundreds of thousands.
 Khwaja Enayetpuri developed a tripartite teaching method, "by writing", "by lecture" and "by khanqah".

-His Sufi order influences and is influenced by four other Sufi orders: Qadiri, Chishti, Naqshbandi and Mujaddediya, with special influence from Naqshbandi (Mujaddidi), and he is specifically credited with introducing the Mujaddediya order to Bangladesh.
+His Sufi order influences and is influenced by four other Sufi orders: Qadiri, Chishti, Naqshbandi and Mujaddidi, with special influence from Naqshbandi-Mujaddidi sub-order and he is specifically credited with introducing the Mujaddidi order to Bangladesh.
 A Sufi revival in then-East Pakistan is attributed to Khwaja's outreach to Muslims skeptical of Sufism, including his work reconciling Sharia and Sufism (tariqa).
-He wrote two books, Shariyater Alo (The Light of Sharia) and Ganje Asrar (The City of Mystery), about Sharia and Sufism respectively.
+He wrote two books, Shariyater Alo (The Light of Sharia) and Ganje Asrar (The City of Mystery) about Sharia and Sufism respectively.

+Death

+Yunus died on 2 March 1952 AD (18 Falgun 1358 BS).